 Survey 2009

-This page reviews the practicality of various forms of domestic energy generation and storage.
+This page reviews the practicality of various renewable forms of domestic energy generation and storage.

 Energy generation: